 - What are you going to do today?

-For company issued computers, web filtering software can monitor for excessive personal browsing on company time.
+Web filtering software can monitor excessive personal browsing on company time for company-issued computers.

 The number and size of video meetings

-Zoom fatigue is a real phenomena.
-The Harvard Business Review lists a number of contributing factors.
+Zoom fatigue is a phenomenon.
+The Harvard Business Review listed several contributing factors.

 Provide other online communication tools